Publications, Recordings, and Websites

 Essays by the Rector

 Each week our Rector, Fr.
 Gavin Dunbar writes an essay, which is published in our weekly Parish Paper.
-We have PDF versions of these essays linked on St. John’s PodBean page.
-We also have a select few posted to From the Rector page.
+We publish each week’s new essay on St. John’s Homepage.
+We also have a select few posted to the From the Rector page.

 St. John’s Live-stream Services and Videos

-St. John’s currently streams services on Facebook and YouTube every Sunday at 11 a.m., daily (Mon-Fri) at 8:15 a.m., and Major Feast Days at 5 p.m.
+St. John’s currently streams services on Facebook and YouTube every Sunday at 11 a.m. and daily (Mon-Fri) at 8:15 a.m.
 Additionally, all services will be available as videos after their livestreamed broadcast on St. John’s Facebook and St. John’s YouTube channel.
 We make service-at-home books available prior to these services at StJohnsSav.org/sah.

 Services continue to be available as audio podcasts on St. John’s PodBean page.